 Hang With Massive Mammals at the Natural History Museum

 While the collection of ancient dinosaur fossils, giant squid, meteorites, Neanderthal skulls, and treasures from the private stash of Charles Darwin are all worth setting aside an afternoon to see, arguably the true star of the Natural History Museum is the building itself.
 Built in 1881, the beauty of the magnificent edifice is evident both inside and out, from the terracotta tiles of the exterior (a neat ploy to resist the Victorian soot) to the painted murals of the canopy ceiling and the Victorian mosaic floor of the spectacular interior.
-In winter, an ice rink takes pride of place in the museum’s front garden, making it undoubtedly the most beautiful place in London for a festive skate.
+This year, the famous wintertime skating rink will not make a comeback.
+After 16 years, the rink will be turned into “a hub for urban wildlife.”

 PLAN YOUR TRIP: Visit Fodor’s London Guide

 Head to one of London’s most beloved neighborhoods, Notting Hill, and dance through the streets all weekend at Carnival–a beautiful celebration of Caribbean cultures on the Bank Holiday weekend during the last weekend of August.
 Floats and carnival-goers parade through the streets with live bands, parties with roadside DJ sets called sound systems, and delicious street food vendors selling the best bites from across the Caribbean.